rgsl888/ECCV_Finger_Print_denoising/DeepDenoising/README.md

 For more details, please refer to our [paper](https://arxiv.org/abs/1706.04284).

+### NOTE : But this code has particular changes for ECCV challenge and architectural changes such as dilated convolution network has been introduced compared to original papaer.

 ### Download models
 - `cd exper/model/`
 - Run `get_models.sh` to download models used in our work.